sbaril/Photoshop-Scripts/README.md

 	* Starting point Action to Extract in Photoshop the Transparent part of an Object (glass…) rendered in Dimension on White Background.
 With different Layers/Masks available to finetune the result regarding your image.
 * **Photo-v01.atn**
 	* Simple Frequency Separation Actions.
+* **Quick-Object-Extraction.atn**
+	* Set of Photoshop Actions used to create "ExtractObjectAndCleanBG.jsx" and "ExtractObjectAndCleanBGCAFspace.jsx", so that you can customize them if needed.

 --